 "A ruin is a sacred thing.
 Rooted for ages in the soil; assimilated to it; and become, as it were, a part of it ..."

-A simple way to remember the picturesque style, is to remember that Gilpin was a painter and he was seeing the landscape with “a painter’s eye”.
-The picturesque was a view that was worthy of being painted and Gilpin said it was "that kind of beauty which is agreeable in a picture."
+A simple way to remember the picturesque style is to remember that Gilpin was a painter, and he saw the landscape with “a painter’s eye.”
+The picturesque was a view that was worthy of being painted, and Gilpin said it was "that kind of beauty which is agreeable in a picture."
 The bottom line is that the images were designed to get your attention.

 "Our eyes are only glass windows; we see with our imagination."